yunfuliu/opencv-clahe/readme.txt

-Dec.
-18, 2013
+2013/12/18
+Notes:

-Current version is only available for x86 vc10.
+	1. Current version is only available for x86.
-And it still uses the Iplimage.
-It needs to be changed to cv::Mat.
+	2. Currently it uses Iplimage.